Qualifications.

 • Be working or volunteering currently in a peer support role

-Start date for our next online programme: Monday September 22nd 2025
+Start date for our next online programme: Spring 2026

 • "As peer supporters at CAPITAL, we use our training, lived experience and our own mental health journey to support people who have been hospitalised because of their mental health."